rsharma1817/webtool/GSoC2020/idea2_pipeline.md

 1. The preprocessed video from the previous pipeline is imported into the webtool from the server.
 2. To annotate a sentence, the start and end timestamps of that sentence are chosen.
 3. Run the video with each frame having a time gap of 1 second, using VATIC.js.
 4. Objects in a frame will be detected automatically using YOLO (You Look Only Once), which will also create bounding boxes around them.
-In case COCO does not perform well, a new model will be trained using the ImageNet dataset, and in addition, changes to the code for obtaining the actual pixel coordinates will also be made.
+In case COCO does not perform well, a new model will be trained using the Open Images dataset, and in addition, changes to the code for obtaining the actual pixel coordinates will also be made.

 ![question](https://img.shields.io/static/v1?label=&message=question&color=green) @PRISHIta123 you said on Slack that you would be training a new model if COCO does not perform well.
 Is this training included in step 4 of the workflow?